Fantomita/OneCrack-Loader/README.md

 # OneCrack-Loader
-This is an OneCrack Loader for CS:GO.
+This is a OneCrack Loader for CS:GO.
 I am not responsable for you getting banned!